Warrior Otenyo

 Otenyo Nyamaterere was a Kenyan warrior who led a battalion of Gusii warriors in resisting British colonialisation.
 He was encouraged by his aunt (by some accounts adopted mother), Moraa Ng'iti, to launch an attack against British forces.
 He is famously remembered for injuring GAS Northcote, a British colonial administrator, triggering a widespread rebellion.
 Northcote had first gone to Kisii as part of a military force in 1904 which massacred people and raised the Union Jack.
-He returned in 1907 as the areas first administrator, and was on his way back from a punitive expedition when he was attacked by Otenyo with a spear.
+He returned in 1907 as the areas first administrator, and was on his way back from a punitive expedition when he was attacked by Otenyo with a spear after shooting dead Okwengu K'Akala at Got Ong'ong'o presently Got Ka'Nyakworo around Ruga Market Centre.
 Although Northcote survived the attack, Otenyo's ambush inspired widespread resistance which took a month to quell.
 The warrior was arrested, tried in public, and then killed by a firing squad at Kisii Stadium.
 His body was then beheaded and transported to London as proof of his death.
 What remained of him was left on a public bridge as a warning to others.